Lenox Hill Hospital

 It was founded in 1857 as the German Dispensary.
 It currently consists of ten buildings and has occupied the present site in Manhattan since 1869, when it was known as the German Hospital.
 In 2007, the Manhattan Eye, Ear and Throat Hospital was incorporated into Lenox Hill Hospital.

 The hospital is located on a city block bounded on the north and south by East 77th and 76th Streets, and on the west and east by Park Avenue and Lexington Avenue.
-The New York City Subway's 77th Street station is on the same block.